Many Christians believe that the Genesis story of the Garden of Eden is a parable rather than a fact.

 Moses was the ideal person for God to use for writing.
 He was born an Israelite (slave family in Egypt) but was adopted as a son into Pharaoh's household.
 He was well-educated and understood the world around him.
 Then God called him to lead the Israelites out of slavery and form a new nation to proclaim to the world that there is only ONE GOD, who must be worshiped and obeyed.

-More recently, most Bible scholars have come to believe that Genesis is a compilation of materials written at different times by four or more authors, one of whom was Moses.
+More recently, most Bible scholars believe that Genesis is a compilation of materials written at different times by four or more authors, one of whom was Moses.

 The authorship issue cannot be settled by Bible study because the Bible does not name or identify the writer.